Lettush/DPH01/README.md

 ## Install
 1. `py -m venv venv`
 2. `venv/Scripts/activate`
+- If you're getting it from Git:
-3. `pip install -r requirements.txt`
+  - `pip install -r requirements.txt`
+- If you're installing on your own:
+  - `pip install ipykernel`

 ## Notebook Setup
 1. Create a notebook (with the .ipynb extension) or access a notebook from the repository.